johnkueh/amplitude-react-hooks/README.md

 </a>
 <h1>Amplitude React Hooks</h1>

-React hooks implementation of [amplitude-js](https://github.com/amplitude/amplitude-javascript).
-Encourage consistency in your analytics schema by using pre-configured hooks for commonly tracked events.
-Use `track` and `identify` methods for any custom events and user properties.
+Use [amplitude-js](https://github.com/amplitude/amplitude-javascript) as React hooks.
+Encourage consistency in your event names by using pre-configured hooks for commonly tracked events.
+Use `track` and `identify` methods for instrumenting any custom events and user properties.

 </div>